mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB.md

 ####Cheeseboard

 Method:
-Each mouse was habituated to the cheeseboard for 30 min the day prior to experimentation with food pellets distributed in each hole.
+Each mouse was habituated to the cheeseboard for 30 min the day prior to experimentation with food pellets distributed in each hole (**Figure 2**).
 At the beginning of each trial, a sucrose reward pellet was placed in one of the holes of the cheeseboard (located within the midpoint of the NorthEast, NorthWest, SouthEast or SouthWest quadrant).
 A mouse was then released at one of the cardinal points (*e.g.,* North, South, East, or West at the edge of the cheeseboard) as latency in seconds and distance in centimeters travelled to locate and consume the reward was recorded.
 Each day, the mouse received a trial from each of the four cardinal directions (order randomized between mice and between days within mice).
 There were 5 minutes separating each trial for each mouse.
 After the fourth day of training, the mice were given a probe trial wherein there was no reward.
 The search patterns of the mice were evaluated.

 ![Cheeseboard](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Cheeseboard.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Cheeseboard apparatus in the experimental space.
+**<i>Figure 2: Layout of the Cheeseboard apparatus in the experimental space.
 The cheeseboard measured 1 m in diameter and was elevated 1 m from the floor.</i>**

 ---

 ####Metric / Coordinate Processing

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the metric/coordinate test, two objects were placed in the box separated by 25 cm (from inner edges) and mice were allowed to explore the objects for 15 minutes.
-After a 5 min interval during which the mice were covered by a heavy cup, the objects were moved closer together to an 8 cm separation and the mouse was allowed to explore for 5 min.
+After a 5 min interval during which the mice were covered by a heavy cup, the objects were moved closer together to an 8 cm separation and the mouse was allowed to explore for 5 min (**Figure 3**).
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change.
 A ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Coordinate](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_Metric.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Metric or Coordinate task in the experimental space.
+**<i>Figure 3: Layout of the Metric or Coordinate task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ---

 ####Topological / Categorical Processing

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the topological/categorical test, four objects were placed in a square in the box separated by 25 cm (from inner edges) and mice were allowed to explore the objects for 15 minutes.
-After a 5 min interval during which the mice were covered by a heavy cup, the front two objects were transposed, and the mouse was allowed to explore for 5 min.
+After a 5 min interval during which the mice were covered by a heavy cup, the front two objects were transposed, and the mouse was allowed to explore for 5 min (**Figure 4**).
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change.
 A ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Categorical](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_Topological.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Topological or Categorical task in the experimental space.
+**<i>Figure 4: Layout of the Topological or Categorical task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ---

 ####Location Recognition

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the location recognition test, two objects were placed in the box separated by 25 cm (from inner edges) and mice were allowed to explore the objects for 15 minutes.
-After a 5 min interval during which the mice were covered by a heavy cup, one of the objects was moved at a diagonal to a new location (still 25 cm separation between the two objects), and the mouse was allowed to explore for 5 min.
+After a 5 min interval during which the mice were covered by a heavy cup, one of the objects was moved at a diagonal to a new location (still 25 cm separation between the two objects), and the mouse was allowed to explore for 5 min(**Figure 5**).
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
 Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
 As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change.
 A ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Location Recognition](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_LocationRecognition.png?raw=TRUE)

-**<i>Figure Caption: Layout of the Location Recognition task in the experimental space.
+**<i>Figure 5: Layout of the Location Recognition task in the experimental space.
 With the clear box, the mice were able to use distal cues to guide behavioral decisions</i>**

 ---